reference from Matrix Algebra for Engineers by Jeffrey R. Chasnov

 Inverse matrix

 Square matrices may have inverses.
-When a matrix A has an inverse, we say it is invertible and denote its inverse by $A^{−1}$.
+When a matrix A has an inverse, we say it is invertible and denote its inverse by \(A^{−1}\).
 The inverse matrix satisfies

 The determinant of a two-by-two matrix is the product of the diagonals minus the product of the off-diagonals.
-Evidently, A is invertible only if $det \quad A \neq 0.$ Notice that the inverse of a two-by-two matrix, in words, is found by switching the diagonal elements of the matrix, negating the off-diagonal elements, and dividing by the determinant.
+Evidently, A is invertible only if \(det \quad A \neq 0.\) Notice that the inverse of a two-by-two matrix, in words, is found by switching the diagonal elements of the matrix, negating the off-diagonal elements, and dividing by the determinant.
+Later, we will show that an n-by-n matrix is invertible if and only if its determinant is nonzero.
+This will require a more general definition of determinant.

 Orthogonal matrices